Trikke76/Zabbix-Book/docs/installation/installing-zabbix.md

 ```# dnf -y install https://dev.mysql.com/get/mysql80-community-release-el9-1.noarch.rpm```

-???+ Note
-    If you install this on RedHat 8 and higher or alternatives like CentOS, Rocky or Alma 8 then you need to disable the mysql module by running 'module disable mysql'.
+??? note "If you install this on RedHat 8 and higher or alternatives like CentOS, Rocky or Alma 8 then you need to disable the mysql module by running 'module disable mysql'."

 Let's update our OS first with the latest patches